CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

           file: '{workflow->file}'
           output: output.txt

 The "app" section points to the location of the GeneFlow app definition and should always be relative to the "apps" directory.
 The blank "depend" list indicates that this step does not depend on any other steps.
 The "template" section defines the values passed to the "Hello World!" app inputs and parameters. ``{workflow->file}`` refers to the input "file" passed to the workflow.
+Thus, the "file" input passed to the workflow is passed to the "file" input of the "Hello World!" app.

 Save and close the "workflow.yaml" file.